Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Separate test environment for all services
 - Integration test for end-to-end workflow verification
 - Source code export functionality for easy sharing and versioning
+- API Gateway for centralized request handling and routing

 ## Prerequisites